numberninecms/numberninecms.github.io/content/docs/architecture/symfony.md

 a **clean folder structure** to start with.

 NumberNine automatically configures everything in the background, without altering your own configuration files.
-You can at anytime **overwrite any setting** like you usually do with Symfony.
+You can at anytime **override any setting** like you usually do with Symfony.

 Symfony's documentation is 100% valid for NumberNine, although you don't need to touch